 Have you ever had a “do your own thing” employer?
 Someone who trusts you to do your work, come up with your own ideas, and gives you space and time to thrive in your work environment?
-Well if you have, then you’ve experienced laissez-faire leadership.
+Well if you have then you’ve experienced laissez-faire management.

 On the flip-side, you may be a laissez-faire manager yourself, or you may be looking to implement this style of management.

-In other words, Laissez-faire leadership is a when a team leader allows their group members to feel independent while working; giving them the opportunities to flourish in their work environment.
+Laissez-faire management management is a when a team leader allows their group members to feel independent while working; giving them the opportunities to flourish in their work environment.

 This depends a lot on the employees and team members.

 If you have motivated individuals who are qualified and have a good grasp on their field, employing a laissez-faire management style should be easy and effective.